James-Nu/Agronorth/content/posts/post-four.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UOsV_Q4Iwfo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Harvesting Soybean.**

 Janguma, Afayak and Favour are some of the names of various varieties os soyabeans grown in Ghana and farmers choose the variety to plant based on their individual characteristics.

+**AgroNorth** decided to go in for favour which is a new variety that was introduced in Ghana by the Council for Scientific Research - Savannah Agricultural Research Institute ( CSIR -SARI ) in 2019.

+Interestingly , this new variety was named favor because of the many qualities it possess.
+It tends to enrich the soil by sheltering more leaves which serves as organic matter to the soil.
+It yields more than other varieties, it is also more resistant to diseases and it has low shattering.

+**AgroNorth** distributed this new variety to 360 farmers in 3 different communities namely Nagdigu, Yemo-Karaga and Kutung.